maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 `ThreadPoolTaskExecutor` and `ThreadPoolTaskScheduler` enter a graceful shutdown phase when the application context starts to close.
 As a consequence, further task submissions are not accepted during stop or destroy callbacks in other components anymore.
 If the latter is necessary, switch the executor/scheduler's `acceptTasksAfterContextClose` flag to `true`, at the expense of a longer shutdown phase.

+Message resolution through the `ApplicationContext` (accessing its internal `MessageSource`) is only allowed while the context is still active.
+After context close, `getMessage` attempts will throw an `IllegalStateException` now.

 When building a native image, the verbose logging about pre-computed fields has been removed by default, and can be restored by passing `-Dspring.native.precompute.log=verbose` as a `native-image` compiler build argument to display related detailed logs.

 ### Data Access